dumux/dumux/doc/doxygen/highleveldocs/timeloop.md

 * reportTimeStep():
     - State info on cpu time.
 * finalize():
-    - Print final status and stops tracking the time.
+    - Print final status and stops tracking the cpu time.
 * verbose():
     - Return if the time loop has verbose output or not.
 * setVerbose():